 If you would like to author revisions for one of the guidelines listed above, please send your CV, along with a statement of your expertise on subject matter, to Bonnie Kinkead, Hartford Center Administrator at email@example.com.

-The Office for Nursing Research is accepting applications for authors to revise the following EBP guidelines:
+The Office for Nursing Research and Scholarship is accepting applications for authors to revise the following EBP guidelines: